Bruce Ratner

-Bruce Ratner (born January 23, 1945 in Cleveland, Ohio) is an American philanthropist, real estate developer, and former minority owner of the NBA's Brooklyn Nets.
+Bruce Ratner (born January 23, 1945, in Cleveland, Ohio) is an American real estate developer, philanthropist, and former minority owner of the NBA's Brooklyn Nets.

 Family and education

-Ratner was born into a Jewish family in the Cleveland metropolitan area, the son of Anne (nee Spott) and Harry Ratner, one of eight children to immigrate to the US from Poland.
+Ratner was born into a Jewish family in the Cleveland metropolitan area, the son of Anne (née Spott) and Harry Ratner, one of eight children to immigrate to the US from Poland.
 Four of his paternal uncles, Leonard Ratner, Charles Ratner, Max Ratner, and Nate Shafran along with his aunt, Fannye Ratner Shafran founded Forest City Enterprises in 1920; originally a construction materials company it eventually evolved into construction and then into real estate development.
 Ratner's older brother was the late civil liberties attorney and activist Michael Ratner and his sister is Ellen Ratner, a former news analyst for Fox News.
 Ratner graduated from Harvard College in 1967, and earned a Juris Doctor from Columbia University in 1970.

 Early career

 After graduating law school in 1970, Ratner was the director of the Model Cites program until 1973.
 Simultaneously, Ratner served as the head of the Consumer Protection Division in the administration of New York City mayor John Lindsay.
 From 1974 to 1978, Ratner taught at NYU's law school.
 Following his teaching career, Ratner returned to work for the City of New York.
 Under Mayor Ed Koch he became consumer affairs commissioner where he went after corrupt merchants, repairmen and alarm companies.
 Ratner served as Consumer of Public Affairs for 4 years beginning in 1978.
 He then turned to developing real estate.